 Whether you’re already living in Spain or have decided to take the plunge and make the move in the not-too-distant future, you’ll probably be thinking about the rules surrounding Spanish Citizenship and residency.
 Will you be eligible?
 What are the benefits of becoming a Spanish citizen?
 And how, exactly, is Brexit going to affect everything for British citizens?

-Here’s a concise guide to Spanish citizenship and permanent residence to explain everything you need to know:
+Here’s a concise guide from Right Casa Estate Agents to Spanish citizenship and permanent residence to explain everything you need to know:

 Am I Eligible to Apply for Spanish Residency or Citizenship?